csstools/postcss-plugins/plugins/postcss-logical/README.md

 ---

-By default, [PostCSS Logical Properties] changes the selector weight of flow-relative declarations and requires at least one [dir] attribute in your HTML.
-If you don’t have any [dir] attributes, consider using the following
+By default, [PostCSS Logical Properties and Values] creates fallback selectors which require at least one `[dir]` attribute in your HTML.
+If you don’t have any `[dir]` attributes, consider using the following JavaScript:
-JavaScript:

 ```js
 // force at least one dir attribute (this can run at any time)